secureCodeBox/documentation/docs/api/crds/scheduled-scan.md

 Specified as a [golang duration string](https://golang.org/pkg/time/#ParseDuration).

 :::caution
-The biggest duration goalng time strings support is **hours**.
+The biggest duration golang time strings support is **hours**.
 Longer durations e.g. days / weeks need to specified as multiples of hours.
 We plan to improve this in the future, by providing a custom format which also supports days and weeks.
 :::